motemen/go-graphql-query/README.md

 }

 type complexExample struct {
-    EmpireHero struct {
-        // arguments can be specified by the special field GraphQLArguments
-        // or "(..)" tag (see Hero below) GraphQLArguments struct {
-            // arguments in GraphQLArguments are automatically shown in the query arguments Episode Episode `graphql:"$ep"`
-        }
-        Name string
-    }   `graphql:"aliasof=hero"` // use "aliasof=" tag to use alias

     Hero struct {
         Name string

-        // use embedding and "..." tag to build inline fragments query DroidFields `graphql:"... on Droid"`
+        // Use embedding and "..." tag to build inline fragments query DroidFields `graphql:"... on Droid"`
         // or "..." for a field
         Height int `graphql:"... on Human"`

         Friends []struct {
             Name string
-        }   `graphql:"@include(if: $withFriends)"` // directives
+        }   `graphql:"@include(if: $withFriends)"` // Directives
-    }   `graphql:"(episode: $ep)"` // you can use "(..)" tag to specify arguments
+    }   `graphql:"(episode: $ep)"` // Use "(..)" tag to specify arguments

+    EmpireHero struct {
+        // Arguments also can be specified by the special field GraphQLArguments GraphQLArguments struct {
+            // Arguments in GraphQLArguments are automatically shown in the query arguments Episode Episode `graphql:"$ep"`
+        }
+        Name string
+    }   `graphql:"aliasof=hero"` // use "aliasof=" tag to use alias

     // GraphQLArguments at toplevel stands for query arguments GraphQLArguments struct {
-        // should include arguments appeared in struct tags WithFriends bool `graphql:"$withFriends,notnull"`
+        // Should include arguments appeared in struct tags
+        // Variables appeared in GraphQLArguments ($ep in EmpireHero) are
+        // automatically shown in the query arguments WithFriends bool `graphql:"$withFriends,notnull"`
     }
 }